learn-co-students/dsc-variable-assignment-intro-atlanta-ds-091619/README.md

 > -- Ludwig Wittgenstein

 ## Objectives
-By the end of this notebook, you will be able to:
+You will be able to:

 * Assign and declare a Python variable

 ## Declaring and Assigning Variables